jalapeno/SRv6_dCloud_Lab/lab_7/lab_7-Rome.md

 cat rome.json
 cat cleanup_rome_routes.sh
 cat client.py
-ls netservice
+ls netservice/

 ```
-4. Set the Rome VM's SRv6 localsid source address:
+4. For SRv6 we'll need to set Rome's SRv6 localsid source address:

 ```
 sudo ip sr tunsrc set fc00:0:107:1::1
 ```
 5. Ensure Rome VM is setup to support SR/MPLS:
 ```
-modprobe mpls_router
+sudo modprobe mpls_router
-modprobe mpls_iptunnel
+sudo modprobe mpls_iptunnel
 lsmod | grep mpls
 ```

 ### Jalapeno python client:
 A host or endpoint with this client can request a network service between a given source and destination.
+The client's currently supported services are:

+ - Low Latency Path
+ - Least Utilized Path
+ - Data Sovereignty Path
-Currently supported services are: Low Latency Path, Least Utilized Path, Data Sovereignty Path, and an informational Get All Paths service.
-The client passes its service request as a Shortest Path query to Jalapeno's Arango graphDB.
+ - Get All Paths (informational only)

+ When executed the client passes its service request as a Shortest Path query to Jalapeno's Arango graphDB.
 The DB performs a traversal of its graph and responds with a dataset reflecting the shortest path per the query.
 The client receives the data, performs some data manipulation as needed and then constructs a local SR or SRv6 route/policy.

 Currently the client operates as a CLI tool, which expects to see a set of command line arguments.
 A user or application may operate the client by specifying the desired network service (-s) and encapsulation(-e), and inputs a json file which contains source and destination info and a few other items.